-2.5 Minimum Spacing
+2.3 Minimum Spacing

-Lumileds proposes a minimum edge-to-edge spacing of 0.5mm between LUXEON emitters.
+Lumileds recommends a minimum edge to edge spacing between LUXEON emitters of 0.5mm.
 Placing multiple LUXEON emitters too close to each other may adversely impact the ability of the PCB to dissipate the heat from the emitters.